Action52/DataPipelinesWithAirflow/README.md

 - Add the connections and variables for the project in Airflow.
 The redshift conn should be named "redshift" and the aws one should be name "aws_credentials".

+- Please set an Airflow Variable called "redshift_iam_arn" with the ARN value of the redshift role.

 - Once set, you can run the airflow server, activate the sparkify DAG, and run it.